Skip to content

 git clone https://github.com/CadenFinley/CJsShell && cd CJsShell

-# Configure a Release build (outputs to ./build)
+# Configure a Release build (outputs to ./build/release)

 # Compile using all available cores

-After building, the cjsh executable will be in the build/ directory.
-You can run it directly with ./build/cjsh
+After building, the cjsh executable will be in build/release/.
+You can run it directly with ./build/release/cjsh

 Build info